What to do if your data is part of a major breach

 By Michael Lloyd

-You pay for goods and services daily with the knowledge that the company you're paying is likely storing some of your information somewhere, but you may not have considered that it might be unsafe -- until now.
+You pay for goods and services daily with the knowledge that the company you're paying is likely storing some of your information somewhere, but you may not have considered that it might be unsafe -- until it wasn't.

 In many cases, the information obtained in cyberattacks and data leaks won't contain enough detail to allow hackers direct access to your bank or credit card accounts.
 Most companies store account information in redacted form on their databases, blanking out key portions of customers' card and account numbers.
 However, cybercriminals will look to use the information they steal in other ways.